 This study is limited because it only applies to Japanese LCCs, which are governed by a unique regulatory, cultural and organisational environment.
 Thus, the results might not necessarily extend to other areas of the airline industry, significantly where processes for certifying systems, corporate organisation structures and cultural norms vary.
-Additionally, the cross-sectional design, which is based on data collection at a single point in time, restricts the analysis to correlational results.
-This adds difficulty to the empirical analysis of the causal relationships of self-efficacy, experiential learning and career competency.
+Additionally, the crosssectional design, which is based on data collection at a single point in time, restricts the analysis to correlational results.
+This adds difficulty to the empirical analysis of the causal relationships of psychological empowerment, learning organisation, experiential learning and career competency.